 Camping on Dunk Island

 Looking to explore Dunk Island for more than just a day?
 You're in luck.
-Since it is quite a popular place to visit from Mission Beach, the council has set up camping areas, with showers, water and even BBQs.
+Since it is quite a popular place to visit from Mission Beach, the council has set up camp sites, with hot showers, water, picnic tables and even BBQs.

 For obvious reasons, the abandoned resort is off-limits, with only the main central building remaining open for special events and weddings.